swiftlang/swift/docs/SIL.rst

   - A ``@guaranteed`` parameter is a guaranteed direct parameter.

+  - An ``@in_guaranteed`` parameter is indirect.
+The address must be of an initialized object; both the caller and callee promise not to mutate the pointee, allowing the callee to read it.

   - Otherwise, the parameter is an unowned direct parameter.

 - A SIL function type declares the convention for its direct result.